yetnt/jaiva/libs/math.md

 \*_**Independent**_

 Rounds the given real number down to the nearest integer.
-This is useful for getting the largest integer less than or equal to the number.

 ```jiv
 tsea "jaiva/math"!